Manchester United report: Ralf Rangnick set to make u-turn and sell key defender to Atletico Madrid

 Manchester United manager Ralf Rangnick may opt to sell the player before overseeing a spending spree in the summer

-Manchester United manager Ralf Rangnick will consider selling right back Diogo Dalot to Atletico Madrid this January, with the Spanish club desperate to secure a long-term replacement for Kieran Tripper.
+Manchester United have manager Ralf Rangnick will consider selling right back Diogo Dalot to Atletico Madrid in January, with the Spanish club desperate to secure a long-term replacement for Kieran Tripper.

 That is according to Spanish outlet AS, who believe Rangnick could countenance the sale providing he is allowed to oversee a spending spree this summer.
-Rangnick is currently acting as interim manager at Old Trafford, but has made no secret of his desire to take on the role full time at the end of the season.
+Rangnick is currently acting as interim manager at Old Trafford, but is keen to take on the role full time at the end of the season.

-If United were to cash in on Dalot, it would represent a u-turn from Rangnick, who has promoted the 22-year-old into the starting XI in recent weeks after being unconvinced by Aaron Wan-Bissaka's attacking nous.
-Portugal international Dalot has made a string of appearances for the Red Devils since Rangnick took charge in November, but is yet to make the position his own.
+Zakaria has been a linchpin in Gladbach's midfield since signing for the Foals from Swiss club Young Boys in 2017.
+The tough-tackling midfielder has made 144 appearances for the Bundesliga stalwarts, scoring 11 goals and teeing-up eight for his team-mates.

-Rangnick recognises the need to find a right back with the ability to bomb forward and add width to his 4-2-2-2 formation, without sacrificing on defensive stability.
-Neither Wan-Bissaka or Dalot have impressed on that front so far this season.
+The 25-year-old is also a regular for his nation, and played a key role in Switzerland's run to the quarter-finals of Euro 2020, where they were eventually eliminated by Spain.
+It is felt Zakaria could be purchased this month for a fee in the region of €7m, with his club keen to cash in on a player who has made it clear he will not sign a new contract.

 Subscribe to FourFourTwo today and get three issues for £3.